Home > Programs > Medical and Dental > Dental Assistant

 Our dental assisting training provides graduates for a career that offers many work environment options.
 As a dental assistant or dental office employee, you can expect to perform the following job duties:

-The SJVC Dental Assisting program is accredited by the Department of Consumer Affairs, Dental Board of California.
+The SJVC Dental Assisting program is approved by the Department of Consumer Affairs, Dental Board of California.

 Dental Board of California

 2005 Evergreen Street, Ste.
 1550